alphagov/cf_app_discovery/README.md

 Currently, Prometheus doesn't support setting headers (other than basic auth) on outbound requests.

+## User Agent

+This application sets a custom user agent string of `cf_app_discovery - GDS - RE` to requests to fetch the application data.

 ## Deployment

 There's [a script in `deploy/`](./deploy/cf_app_discovery)